 Removal of Wax from Coins

 The National Numismatic Collection is actively working to remove wax from the surface of over 6,000 coins.
 This project was made possible thanks to a generous donation from the Howard F. Bowker Numismatic Projects Endowment Fund.
 This project also received Federal support from the Smithsonian Collections Care Initiative, administered by the National Collections Program and the Smithsonian Collections Advisory Committee.

 Rehousing the International Paper Money Collection

-The NNC is currently working to rehouse its international banknote collection thanks to a generous donation from Dr. and Mrs. Andrew Shiva.
-Two dedicated members of staff are moving all the notes from degrading plastic sleeves, into new, archival quality folders for their long-term preservation.
+The National Numismatic Collection rehoused its international banknote collection thanks to a generous donation from Dr. and Mrs. Andrew Shiva.
+Two dedicated members of staff moved all the notes from degrading plastic sleeves, into new, archival quality folders for their long-term preservation.
 The collection consists of more than 80,000 individual pieces of paper money, dating from the late 18th century to present day and representing dozens of countries around the world.
-While working through the collection, the team is also revealing its potential as a resource for historical research.
+While working through the collection, the team also revealed its potential as a resource for historical research.